openmpf/openmpf-components/python/TransformerTagging/README.md

 - `TRANSLATION [TAG] TRIGGER SENTENCES OFFSET`
 - `TRANSLATION [TAG] TRIGGER SENTENCES SCORE`

-Let's assume that we need process the `TEXT` property.
+Let's assume that we need to process the `TEXT` property.
 The sentence(s) that triggered each tag will be stored in `TEXT [TAG] TRIGGER SENTENCES`.
 While the sentence that was matched against in the corpus will be stored in the `TEXT [TAG] TRIGGER SENTENCES MATCHES` property.
+Note, that because semicolons can be part of the trigger sentence itself, those semicolons will be encapsulated in brackets.
+For example, `This sentence has has a semicolon;` in the input `TEXT` is reported as:
+`TEXT [TAG] TRIGGER WORDS=This sentence has has a semicolon[;]; other triggers`.
 For each trigger sentence the  substring index range relative to the `TEXT` output will be stored in `TEXT [TAG] TRIGGER SENTENCES OFFSET`.